 I write police procedurals under the pen name JJ Sullivan.
 So far, there are three in the Batterton Police series, starting with Drawn to Murder.
 I’m 14,000 words into Book 4 and I have a pretty clear idea of what Book 5 will look like.
 Readers expect police procedurals to end with justice being done.
 It isn’t necessary to show a sentence pronounced in court; it’s usually enough to show that the police have established who committed the crime and arrested the guilty person.
 And I am less than totally in love with that idea.
 I know, just as you know, that in reality justice is very often not done.
 The police may have a damn good idea who committed the crime, but they can’t prove it.
 Or their manpower and other resources mean that they can’t complete the investigation and the malefactor gets away with it.
 So I wanted to write about justice NOT being done.
 Once I started thinking about that, I realised it wasn’t the first time.
 Under my own name, I published Sharon Wright: Butterfly in 2014.It isn’t a police procedural but it does involve crime.
 Sharon inveigles the hapless Jackie Gough into helping her steal £400,000 and leaves him penniless.
 She seems to have got away with it – but has she?
 The ending is very ambiguous.
 Then there’s Poor Law, a historical mystery I published in 2018: a man kills a number of others in revenge for what happened to his own family and evades capture – but he dies when the ship in which he is sailing to the colonies founders.

-If you’d like to be advised when Books 4 and 5 are published, let me have your email address for my newsletter mailing list.
+If you’d like to be advised when more books in these series are published, let me have your email address for my newsletter mailing list.